learn-academy-2023-bravo/week-6-assessment-EddieCarrion/interview-questions.md

 The "delete" will get rid of all the information associate with the particular student at ID:2

 5. As a developer, you are making an application to manage your to do list.
 Create 10 user stories that will help you get your application started.
 Read more about [user stories](https://www.atlassian.com/agile/project-management/user-stories).

+1. Paul is a fitness trainer who needs to be able to track the completed workouts of his clients.

+2. Sarah is a teacher who needs to manage the time of each lesson to keep a balanced workflow.

+3. Danny is student who needs to be able to check off comepleted tasks to keep his work assignments organized

+4. Tim is a forgetful business man who needs notifications send to him to remind him of his meetings.

+5. Kelly is a stay at home mother who wants ideas for activities and needs templates that can help generate ideas and can be modified.

+6. Miguel has started his weight loss journey.
+He would like a emoji celebration each time he has compled a workout for positive feedback.

+7. Britney struggles with procastinationand needs a particular feature that will notify her as to what particular tasks are priority.

+8. Derek is a workaholic and needs an alarm to remind him when to stop working and take breaks.

+9. Michelle is a ceo of a fortune 500 company.
+She likes to get feedback and wants monthly reports that identify goals met versus taks not completed so she can make proper adjustments.

+10. Tony is a Sales manager and it is difficut for him to blance his personal emails along with his professional emails.
+He would like reminders throughout the day to set particular times to focus on those emails without distractions.